 Bruhn, A.R.
 (1984).
 The use of early memories as a projective technique.
 In P. McReynolds and C.J.
 Chelume (Eds.)
 Advances in Psychological Assessment (Vol. 6, pp. 109-150).
 San Francisco: Jossey-Bass, Inc. Search online

 Bruhn, A.R.
 (1985).
 Using early memories as a projective technique–The Cognitive-Perceptual method.
 Journal of Personality Assessment, 49, 587-597.
-Access @ JPA Online
+Access @ APA Online

 Davidow, S., & Bruhn, A.R.
 (1990).
 Earliest memories and the dynamics of delinquency: A replication study.
 Journal of Personality Assessment, 54, 601-616.
-Access @ JPA Online
+Access @ PubMed

 Bruhn, A.R.
 (1990 a).
 Cognitive-Perceptual theory and the projective use of autobiographical memory.
 Journal of Personality Assessment, 55, 95-114.
 Access @ JPA Online